 1. Certified Medical Assistant (CMA) Certification

 The Certified Medical Assistant (CMA) recognizes a medical assistant who has been credentialed through the American Association of Medical Assistants (AAMA).
 According to the AAMA, CMAs are proficient in a multitude of administrative and clinical tasks and are widely viewed by physicians as vital partners in increasing medical office productivity.
-MAs with a CMA certification enjoy increased respect and recognition from professional peers, benefit from broader career advancement opportunities, and enhanced job security.
+MAs with a CMA certification enjoy increased respect and recognition from professional peers and benefit from broader career advancement opportunities and enhanced job security.

 2. The Registered Medical Assistant (RMA) Certification

 The Registered Medical Assistant (RMA) certification confirms a medical assistant who has been credentialed through American Medical Technologists (AMT).
 According to AMT, the benefits of the Registered Medical Assistant (RMA) certification include:

 - Getting Hired.
 Employers look for AMT credentials when hiring

 - Cost-Effective Maintenance: Practical requirements and reasonable costs

 - Easy Process: Simple and straightforward testing and credentialing process

 - Exclusive Membership Benefits: Includes continuing education, career development, networking opportunities, and others

 3. The National Certified Medical Assistant (NCMA) Certification